 Creator, author and host.

-I’m a Qualified/Certified Mental Health Nurse with over 35 years' experience supporting young people and their families.
+I’m a Qualified/Certified Mental Health Nurse with over 35 years of experience supporting young people and their families.
 I’ve worked in secure hospitals, eating disorder units, and CAMHS crisis teams—walking alongside adolescents during some of their toughest moments.

 My focus has always been on helping young people in emotional distress—especially those who struggle to engage or are finding it hard to stay safe.